Skulltulla/LearningUE4/Docs/Animation/0002_AnimBoneCube/README.md

-# Animation | 00002 | Anim Bone Cube
+# Animation | 0002 | Anim Bone Cube

 ## 0002_AnimBoneCube.blend

 The BoneCube.blend file was duplicated using the Save As operation before proceeding to animate the cube.

 - The **Armature** object was selected and **Pose Mode** was activated.
-- They Timeline's End frame was decreased from 250 to 32
+- The Timeline's End frame was decreased from 250 to 32
 - A new keyframe was created at frame 1 using the Armature's unmodified transform
 - A new keyframe was created at frame 16 after rotating the Armature on the Z axis 90 degrees.
 - A new keyframe was created at frame 32 after resetting the Armature's rotation.